kingazm/WellSpent/README.md

 This is the web-deployed preview version of the app WellSpent created during HackYeah 2024.
-The app is targeted for mobile phones, however we chose this way of presenting it due to the simplicity and convenience of GithubPages - does not require to install anything.
+The app is targeted for mobile phones, however, we chose this way of presenting it due to the simplicity and convenience of GitHub Pages - does not require to install anything.

-Warning: this repository contains only files for web build of the Flutter app.
-For the complete app with all its files, go to:
+Warning: this repository contains only files for the web build of the Flutter app.
+For the complete app repository with all its files, go to: (https://github.com/kingazm/WellSpent-Repo)

-Instructions on how to test and view app just like a mobile device:
+Instructions on how to test and view the app just like a mobile device:
-1. Open in Google Chrome
+1. Open (https://github.com/kingazm/WellSpent-WebDeploymen) in Google Chrome;
-2. Open Developer Tools and choose a phone device, i.e. iPhone XR
+2. Open Developer Tools and choose a phone device, we recommend i.e. iPhone XR;
 3. Have fun discovering the idea and functionalities of the app!